- A third volunteer will receive a dose of an Ebola vaccine Thursday

-While vaccines might be given to prevent infection among health workers or other people thought to be at high risk, development has also been sped up on drugs that might potentially be given to patients who already have the disease.
+While vaccines might be given to prevent infection among health workers or other people thought to be at high risk, development has also been sped up on drugs that might be given to patients who already have the disease.

-The drug that's received the most attention is ZMapp, which has been given to at least seven individuals in the current outbreak, including two American missionary medical workers, Nancy Writebol and Dr. Kent Brantly.
+The drug that's received the most attention is ZMapp, which has been given to at least seven people in the current outbreak, including two American missionary medical workers, Nancy Writebol and Dr. Kent Brantly.

 The drug has never been formally tested in humans, and while the results in human patients are encouraging -- five of the seven known to have received it are still alive -- experts say there is too little data to say whether it played a role in their recoveries.

-Earlier versions of ZMapp, which received backing from the U.S. and Canadian governments as well as from biotech firms, have shown some ability to protect rhesus macaque monkeys more than two days after they were infected with the virus.
+Earlier versions of ZMapp, which received backing from the U.S. and Canadian governments as well as from biotechnology firms, have shown some ability to protect rhesus macaque monkeys more than two days after they were infected with the virus.

-The U.S. Department of Health and Human Services announced on Tuesday a $24.9 million, 18-month contract with ZMapp's manufacturer, Mapp Biopharmaceutical, to accelerate the development of the medication.
+The U.S. Department of Health and Human Services announced Tuesday a $24.9 million, 18-month contract with ZMapp's manufacturer, Mapp Biopharmaceutical, to accelerate the development of the medication.

 Mapp will make "a small amount of the drug for early stage clinical safety studies and nonclinical studies" to gauge how the drug works on people, the HHS department said in a news release.
 The various new steps "will contribute to increasing the amount of product potentially available to treat patients with Ebola."

-Another drug, TKM-Ebola, has been tested for safety in a small number of humans.
+Another drug, Tekmira's TKM-Ebola, has been tested for safety in a small number of humans.
 That trial was put on hold in January, after one volunteer developed moderate gastrointestinal side effects after receiving a high dose of the medication.

 The vaccine going into trials this week is based on an adenovirus -- a type of cold virus -- that's found in chimpanzees.
 The virus delivers genetic material derived from two species of Ebola virus, including the Zaire strain that's responsible for the current outbreak.
 Those genes are meant to trigger the development of antibodies in the person who receives the vaccine, antibodies that can specifically defend against Ebola.

 All participants in the trial will be evaluated nine times over a 48-week period.
-NIH expects to reveal the results of the trial by the end of the year.
+The NIH expects to reveal the results of the trial by the end of the year.